 - 1. The PRT chair will circulate a schedule of PRT activities to all department members before the end of the third week of the fall semester. - 2.
-At least 30 days prior to the review, the department chair will give written notice of the review and supply each candidate with the copy of the Economics Department Annual Evaluation Form.
+At least 20 days prior to the review, the department chair will give written notice of the review and supply each candidate with a list of the materials they must produce.
 At least seven days prior to the review, the probationary faculty member will provide the PRT chair with the following information: - a.
-A completed copy of the Economics Department Annual Evaluation Form, which summarizes relevant activities for the most recent academic year.
-For second year faculty contract decisions and for tenure decisions, relevant activities for all years at UW-L will be reported. - b.
-Copies of all articles accepted and/or published, papers presented and other research completed. - c.
-A separate file that includes all of the faculty member's UW-L course syllabi, reading lists and examinations for the relevant time period, with a maximum of the three most recent years, and any other teaching related materials he/she wants PRT to consider. - d.
-Any other material the faculty member requests PRT to consider. - e.
+The requested Digital Measures report(s) which summarize relevant activities for the most recent academic year.
+For second year faculty contract decisions and for tenure decisions, relevant activities for all years at UW-L will also be reported. - b.
+A narrative overview of the file. - c.
+Copies of all articles accepted and/or published, papers presented and other research completed. - d.
+A separate file that includes all of the faculty member's UW-L course syllabi, reading lists and examinations for the relevant time period, with a maximum of the three most recent years, and any other teaching related materials he/she wants PRT to consider. - e.
+Any other material the faculty member requests PRT to consider. - f.
 Any other material requested by committee. - 3.
 The department chair will provide the PRT chair with the following information for each retention (tenure) candidate: - a.
 Results of the merit evaluation process - b.
 The "Teaching Assignment Information Form," which includes student evaluations for each semester of teaching at UW-L. - c.
 Any other information requested by the committee that could have a bearing on the potential performance of the retention (tenure) candidate. - 4.
 After discussion of the relevant data, including any materials previously submitted by probationary faculty and maintained by the committee or the department, the committee will vote by signed ballot on a motion to recommend retention (tenure) of the candidate.
 Retention (tenure) requires a simple majority. - 5.
 The PRT chair will assign a member of the committee to draft a letter recommending retention (tenure) or non-retention that will include the outcome of the vote.
 In the event of retention (tenure), the letter will include reasons for retention (tenure). - 6.
-If members of the committee identify areas where the retention candidate needs improvement, the candidate will be informed of these concerns. - a.
+If members of the committee identify areas where the retention candidate needs improvement, the candidate will be informed of these concerns.

+- a.
 A list of required improvements will be communicated to the retention candidate through a separate improvements letter and may also be communicated to the dean through the letter recommending retention. - b.
 Copies of the improvements letters will be retained by the committee to be used for evaluation purposes in subsequent years - 7.
-In the event of non-retention
+In the event of non-retention - a.

-- a.
 A separate list of reasons will be drafted. - b.
-The committee will review both the letter draft and list of reasons, make necessary changes, send the letter to the department chair, and send a copy to the retention (tenure) candidate. - c.
+The committee will send the letter to the department chair, and send a copy to the retention (tenure) candidate. - c.
 The list of reasons for non-retention is held by PRT and is neither transmitted to the candidate nor added to the candidate's official university personnel file unless the candidate requests reasons for non-retention. - 8.
 The PRT may invite probationary faculty to an information-sharing meeting prior to their retention review. - 9.
 Probationary faculty who were hired with a shortened probationary period may be asked to request an extension of their probationary period if the committee believes that it is in the interest of the department.